-The model utilises grade trends determined in Seequent Leapfrog Geo software as well as structural geological interpretations and mapping.
+The new revised model utilises grade trends determined in Seequent Leapfrog Geo software as well as the structural geological interpretations and mapping by Professor Dirks.
 This has resulted in a fairly robust geological model on which to base the revised Mineral Resource estimation.
 Based on this new revised model and the quantity of historical drillhole data available, the conversion from Inferred to Measured and Indicated Mineral Resource should be fairly cost effective.
 It is estimated that the budget required for this conversion is between USD1.5 million and USD2 million.
 This translates into a low USD/oz "discovery" or conversion rate, to Measured and Indicated Mineral Resources, estimated to be in the region of USD3/oz to USD5/oz.